FlakM/blog/content/posts/rust_interview_questions.md

 Monomorphization is used to solve at compile time concrete types for all of the generics before they are called.
-Rust generates separate copies of assembly for each type, so they have their own address in resulting binary.
+Rust generates separate copies of assembly for each type, so they have their own address in the resulting binary.

-Alternative solution is using dynamic dispatch with `dyn trait` where each implementation reference is stored in vtable so there is only single implementation of function that looks up specific implementation for generics types using vtable.
+An alternative solution is using dynamic dispatch with `dyn trait` where each implementation reference is stored in vtable so there is an only a single implementation of function that looks up specific implementation for generics types using vtable.